 Patterns can be used beautifully, but you have to be careful with them!
 Busy or small patterns don’t photograph well, and larger patterns can be pretty distracting as well.
 It’s always a good idea to run a pattern by your photographer to see what their opinion on it is.

 Did you know?
-Fifth and Chestnut Seniors get my free Senior Style Guide which has even more detail on what SPECIFIC colors/patterns to avoid for senior portraits?
+Fifth and Chestnut Seniors get my in-depth What to Wear Guide which has even more detail on what SPECIFIC colors/patterns to avoid for senior portraits?
 Email me if you want to see what being a Fifth and Chestnut Senior is all about!

 Should I wear a dress?
 How about a romper?
 How about a two-piece top and skirt?
 What I always suggest is to pick at least one dress, one outfit with jeans (or shorts) and one other outfit (rompers are so cute).
 This is one of the easier decisions to make once you have your colors decided!
 You know what looks best on your body.
 If you want an outfit to elongate your body, consider long pants or a long maxi dress.
 Want to show off your legs?
 A mini dress is super cute!